Brain-Inspired Efficient Pruning: Exploiting Criticality in Spiking Neural Networks: Preliminaries

 \subsection{Spiking Neural Network}

-The spiking neuron is the fundamental unit of SNNs.
-A neuron collect signals from other neurons or inputs in a time step, and modulates the membrane potential by these signals.
-An output spike is generated and delivered to post-synaptic neurons when the membrane potential exceeds the threshold.
-The commonly used neuron model is Leaky Integrate and Fire(LIF) model \cite{izhikevich2003simple}.
-It is defined as:
+In SNNs, a neuron receives signals from model inputs or pre-synaptic neurons and modulates the membrane potential.
+When the membrane potential exceeds the threshold, An output spike is generated and sent to the post-synaptic neuron.

-where Eq.\ref{eq8} and Eq.\ref{eq9} describe the charging and resetting processes of a LIF neuron. $t$ represents the current time step. $s_i$ represents the spike train from the $i$th pre-synaptic neuron and $w_i$ is the corresponding synaptic weight. $u[t]$ denotes the membrane potential at the end of current time step $t$. $V_{reset}$ represents the reset voltage, which we set to $0$. $s[t] \in \{0,1\}$ represents the output of the neuron in the current time step.
 The fire process is described as: